| The Genre of New TestamentLetters and Epistles

 worship is repeated at regular intervals within a community, it will

+take on certain structures or forms.
 Letter writing is another activity that has taken on certain forms

 even to distinguish between different kinds of correspondences.
 We learn